“Mellow and stylish” – Clive Davis, The Sunday Times

 “One of the great unsung heroines of British jazz.
 The lucid warmth of her singing is accompanied by her highly accomplished piano playing.”
 The JazzMann

-“This first recording could just mark the beginning of much deserved recognition.”
+“the beginning of much deserved recognition.”
 Alan Barnes

 “Wendy is proof that great musicians are alive and kicking all around the UK and that they don’t have to be products of our music colleges to create high quality, entertaining music.”
 Jim Mullen